-- 43. KT Corp.
-(KT): KT engages in the provision of integrated telecommunication services.
-In February 2024, we emailed KT following research and asked about the cost of purchasing renewable electricity compared to conventional electricity generated from fossil fuels.
-KT has not responded.
-This could be material. - 44.
-Asahi Group Holdings, Ltd. (2502-JP): 2502-JP is a Japanese global beer, spirits, soft drinks, and food business.
+- 40. Asahi Group Holdings, Ltd. (2502-JP): 2502-JP is a Japanese global beer, spirits, soft drinks, and food business.
 In January 2024, we emailed 2502-JP following research.
 We reiterated the same suggestions from our October 2022 email.
 We encouraged 2502-JP to adopt an independent Chair, increase the number of independent directors, and report supplier audit data.
 We have not heard back from 2502-JP, and it is unlikely 2502-JP will adopt our governance considerations as their corporate governance is consistent with the Japanese Corporate Governance Code.
 Supplier oversight is well developed, and it is possible 2502-JP could disclose data on supplier audits in the future.
 Additionally, we sent proxy letters to 2502-JP in 2021 and 2022 regarding our votes against all incumbent male members of the Board because of gender diversity concerns.
-There are now 2 women on the Board which satisfies our Board gender diversity policy.

-45. Rheinmetall AG (RHM-DE): RHM-DE produces military and automotive products and security technology.
+There are now two women on the Board which satisfies our Board gender diversity policy. - 41.
+Rheinmetall AG (RHM-DE): RHM-DE produces military and automotive products and security technology.
 In January 2024, RHM-DE reached out for a shareholder engagement call.
 RHM-DE noted the female ratio is growing but it is hard to find enough female candidates as women in the technology industry is low.
 RHM-DE noted the employee headcount is growing in 2024 and will be larger than prior years.
 ESG objectives make up 20% of the STI and LTI remuneration package.
 RHM-DE noted they reached almost all of their objectives under the ESG criteria.
 RHM-DE will disclose goals and target achievement in the proxy.
 We reinforced our position to make sure ESG objectives are measurable and rigorous.
 We asked about the cost to achieve carbon neutrality by 2035.
 RHM-DE noted as part of the CSRD reporting starting in 2025 all targets must be underpinned with measures and initiatives.
 RHM-DE will provide a coherent strategy to achieve the carbon neutrality target next year.
 RHM-DE is focused on special projects which include on-site solar projects, hydrogen gas usage, etc. We asked if RHM-DE looks at if a company produces controversial weapons prior to an acquisition.
 RHM-DE does not want to produce controversial weapons and if they did acquire a company with an affiliation, they would try to eliminate the affiliation.
 RHM-DE noted business partners are subject to audits both by the Compliance and CSR departments.
-No issues were reported over the last three years regarding forced labor with any suppliers that led to a cancelation of any supplier relations.
+No issues were reported over the last three years regarding forced labor with any supplier sthat led to a cancelation of any supplier relations.
 The German Supply Chain Due Diligence Act will require further scrutiny and will be integrated into business partner due diligence.